Role: Lead Product Designer

 Afterwards, we tested our user prototypes in accordance to our user personas, reflecting on whether or not the website would solve their needs.

+After wire-framing and branding the website, it was time to prototype.
 The software we chose to build on was Sketch.

 Sketch allowed us to quickly map out our versions of the web design layout through our mid-fi, re-test the design with different potential users, and then iterate on the validation testing by adding onto our redesign.
 Sketch was a useful software in that we were all familiar with it, as well as the fact that its user-friendly interface was conducive to quick production.